Referendums (Scotland and Wales) Act 1997: Outcome

 Following the results of both referendums the Scotland Act 1998 and the Government of Wales Act 1998 were both passed by the UK Parliament which established both the Scottish Parliament and the Welsh Assembly and came into being following elections in both Scotland and in Wales in 1999.

+Further developments

+The Law Commission and the Scottish Law Commission have suggested the act should be repealed due to being spent and therefore obsolete.